create3000/x_ite/docs/_posts/what's-new.md

 Although this is an initial implementation, it already provides a solid foundation for exploring highly detailed real-world captures and next-generation rendering workflows directly within X_ITE.
 Further enhancements and optimizations are planned for future releases.

+### Notable Changes

+- [x] You can now hold down the <kbd>Alt-or-Option</kbd> key to move to a certain point when you double click an object when the Examine viewer is active.

 ## X_ITE v15.0 Series

 *Leipzig, 3rd May 2026:* The 15.0 release of X_ITE introduces several breaking changes aimed at improving consistency and performance across field handling.